Server hog

-A server hog is a user, program or system that places excessive load on a server such that the server performance as experienced by other clients is degraded, or such that the server itself is so heavily loaded that it fails to perform routine housekeeping for its own maintenance.
+Server (or resource) hogging is where a user, program or system places excessive load on a server.
+"Hogging" aims to significantly degrade performance experienced for clients so that the server & resources itself are so heavily loaded that it fails to perform routine functions.

 History

 In the early years of time-sharing computer systems in the 1960s it was common for a single institutional mainframe to control many interactive terminals.
 In such an environment server lag is acutely perceived.
 Furthermore, in many operating environments, scarce server resources such as CPU-seconds were often metered and charged against the account of the user running the program.
 An unintentional server hog could prove extremely costly in financial terms.
 These programs were often called run-away programs or endless loops.

 Resource contention

 Server performance has many dimensions.
 Any subsystem that becomes excessively loaded can compromise the performance of other clients contending for that subsystem.
 Common forms of hardware contention include CPU cycles, interrupt latency, I/O bandwidth, available system memory, or aggregate system memory bandwidth.
 At the software level, contention can arise for buffers, queues, spools, or page tables.